A Lesson from Overweight Kids and Two Dead Fitness Icons

 For more conclusions of Morriseey’s study, go read the article.

-I end my “Sunday Summary” with an insightful article by the famous food and health guru, John Robinson, entitled: What Should We Learn From The Deaths Of Fitness Icons?
+Another insightful article to read is one authored by the famous food and health guru, John Robinson, entitled: What Should We Learn From The Deaths Of Fitness Icons?

 Here, Mr. Robinson, pivots off the recent death of fitness icon Jack LaLanne to emphasize that BOTH life long exercise AND healthy eating are the keys to a long, vital and healthy life.